joseasoler/fractalization/README.md

 # Fractalization

 Fractalization is a header-only fractal generation library, implemented using C++17.
-This library splits the fractal generation process in three different parts:
+This library splits the fractal generation process in three different components:

 **Transformation:** Given the position of one of the points of the image, obtains the complex number that it is going to display.